biggerpicturestudio/alfred-v1-docs/content/micro-components.md

 }
 ```

-You can also use `options` property - its value will point to a different than basic TinyMCE configuration (see `cmsassets/_ng/services/PageFactory.js`).
-By default, there are 2 options: *default* (all options) and *basic* (only basic text edit options).
+You can also use `options` property - its value will point to a different than the full TinyMCE configuration (see `cmsassets/_ng/services/PageFactory.js`).
+By default, there are 2 options: *default* (all options, full configuration) and *basic* (only basic text edit options).

 ```
 "some_field": {